 Step 2.
 To create a new Campaign, click the blue + button and then click New campaign from the menu.

-Campaign Name: It's usually best to use initials of your website or your website name along with something that describes the type of campaign this is.
+Step 8.
+Enter a campaign name.
+It's usually best to use initials of your website or your website name along with something that describes the type of campaign this is.
 Remember, Google Ads is the interface where ALL Google Ad campaigns are run from - text ads, remarketing ads, shopping ads - and you may have more than one website and more than one campaign running for each website.
 For a site named Dog House Central running a generic, all products Google Shopping campaign, we might name the campaign "DHC-Shopping").

 Devices: For some reason, when you are first setting up a campaign, Google will not let you change the bidding by device type.
 This is an extremely important setting and we will definitely be coming back to it at the end of the setup process, below.

-Locations: This is where you include or exclude countries, regions, states and even cities that can see your ads.
+Step 12 - Locations: This is where you include or exclude countries, regions, states and even cities that can see your ads.
 By default, it is usually only set up for the United States.
 There are a few other radio buttons you can select with normal setups, as well.
-This Pretty much comes down to the areas you sell to.
+This pretty much comes down to the areas you sell to.
 For example, if you sell only to the U.S. but do not want to advertise to Alaska and Hawaii because you do not ship there, you would select the default United States radio button but exclude those two states, one at a time by typing their name into the search box:

 As you type, a drop-down menu will appear that allows you to 'target' or 'exclude' places.
 In this case, we want to exclude Alaska, After doing that, we would repeat the process and type in "Hawaii" to also exclude that state from U.S. states that we want to advertise to.